Social Media Best Practices During a Crisis

 EVALUATE

-Analyze success of crisis communication via social media by looking at click-throughs, conversation, replies and reactions to postings, etc.
+Following a crisis, analyze the success of crisis communication via social media by looking at click-throughs, conversations, replies and reactions to postings, etc. In addition, complete a team self-evaluation to help you and your unit learn from the latest incident and better prepare for a future crisis.

 Discover More You May Like